RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 ## Analysis
 * Clarifications
     - Find k elements vs. k-th element?
+    - Range of k?
+K <= 0 or k > arr.length?
     - Sorted vs unsorted?
     - Duplecate elements (target, or any element in the result) handling?
+    - Deal with tie case?
-    - return data - sorted or unsorted? ascending or descending? what about empty?
+    - return data - sorted or unsorted? sorted in ascending order or based on distance from x? what about empty?
 * Go through some examples
 * Solution
     - Assumptions: `k <= arr.length`